SuryawanK/small-food-business-sales-analysis/README.md

 Answer Question :

             Results                                                Insight
-        1. Risol Mayo - 7435 Unit - Becoming the product with the highest sales volume
+        1. Risol Mayo - 7435 Unit                  Becoming the product with the highest sales volume
         2. Kare Ayam  - Rp.
-39.217.000 - The highest revenue came from the Vegetables & Side Dishes category
+39.217.000             The highest revenue came from the Vegetables & Side                                                        Dishes category
         3. Kue - 126.104 -                         Unit Cakes account for the largest sales volume
         4. Nasi Kuning - 90,15% -                  Shows the highest rate of stock absorption
         5. Piscok - 1.233 unit leftovers -         Attention needs to be paid to production/stock planning.
+        6. Pukis - 361 times                       Pukis is the product most frequently included in                                                           promotional sales campaigns, which may indicate the                                                        need for a specific strategy to accelerate sales.
+        7. Rp27,675,500, approximately 3.04%       Sales through clearance events contribute additionally                                                     to revenue, although their share is relatively small                                                       compared to total turnover.
+        8. Yes.
+A total of 10,923 units were sold  Clearance sales serve as a mechanism to help reduce                                                        excess inventory and convert a portion of the surplus                                                      stock into revenue.
+        9. Saturday — Rp167,683,000 in revenue and 35,393 units sold  Saturday becoming day with the most performance revenue
+        10. 2024: Rp301.15 million → 2025: Rp309.08 million.
+In 2026, it reached Rp193.75 million up to August 24.
+Sales increased from 2024 to 2025.
+Data for 2026 covers an ongoing period, so it is not yet appropriate to compare it as full-year performance.